 Not only did he have the best fastball in Northern California, but the teenager’s heater was among the best in all of baseball, including the major leagues.
 He would move on and lead the Reds to back-to-back World Series championships.

 There have been several storybook pitching duels that have taken place throughout the history of nonprofessional and exhibition baseball.
 In 1935, the great Satchel Paige and his Bismarck, North Dakota Churchills squared off against Chet Brewer and the fabled Kansas City Monarchs in a nine-inning exhibition game played in Winnipeg, Manitoba, Canada.
 The pair of right-handers combined to strike out thirty batters with Paige whiffing seventeen.
 Also, there was Paige’s infamous 1-0, thirteen-inning victory over Dizzy Dean in an after-season showcase staged in Hollywood, California.
-Dean had just led his Gas House Gang and the 1934 St. Louis Cardinals to a World Series championship.
+Dean had recently led his Gas House Gang and the 1934 St. Louis Cardinals to a World Series championship.
 Paige again struck out seventeen batters while Dean chipped in with fifteen for a total of thirty-two.
 These games may have been labeled as exhibition contests, but all of these pitchers were getting paid for their services.

 On May 21, 1981, during the opening round of the NCAA regional baseball playoffs, a game was played in New Haven, Connecticut at run-down Yale Field that pitted the heavily favored 31-2 Redmen of St. John’s University against the home team Yale Bulldogs, a club with twelve losses.
 Articles about this game have been written days, years, even decades later including Roger Angell’s “The Web of the Game” which appeared July 20, 1981, in The New Yorker.
 The game matched Yale’s two-time All-American pitcher Ron Darling against St. John’s unbeaten lefty, Frank Viola.
 Supposedly, among the fifteen-hundred fans in attendance were fifty major-league scouts.
 A classic pitcher’s duel took place with neither team getting a man to third base through the first nine innings.
 The Eli’s couldn’t manage to score after stranding six runners in the first five innings against the crafty Viola while the Redmen didn’t even threaten as Darling was tossing a no-hitter.
 St. John’s number two pitcher and future major-league star John Franco summed up the game: It was like one of the big boxing matches like whoever was gonna land a big blow -- and we landed a big blow with an infield hit.